 - Sales Channels: Identifying and optimizing the channels through which the product will be sold, whether through retailers, online platforms, or direct sales

-- Distribution: ensuring efficient and effective distribution of the product to reach the intended customers.
+- Distribution: ensuring efficient and effective product distribution to reach the intended customers.

 - Sales Optimization: Implementing sales strategies to maximize conversion rates and revenue